openbmc/phosphor-power/phosphor-regulators/docs/config_file/compare_vpd.md

 ## Description
 Compares a VPD (Vital Product Data) keyword value to an expected value.

+VPD is information that describes a hardware component.
+VPD is typically read from an EEPROM on a Field-Replaceable Unit (FRU).
+For this reason, VPD is also called "FRU data".

-The following keywords are currently supported:
+The following VPD keywords are currently supported:
 * CCIN
 * Manufacturer
 * Model
 * PartNumber

+This action can be used in an [if](if.md) condition to execute actions based on a VPD keyword value.
+For example, you could set the output voltage only for regulators with a specific Model number.

 ## Properties
 | Name | Required | Type | Description |